afeique/MOS6502.js/README.md

 License
 -------
-This code is copyright 2014 Matthew J. Howell and is made available under the MIT license.
+This code is copyright Molly Howell and is made available under the MIT license.
 The text of the MIT license can be found in the LICENSE file in this repository.